Mayors from largest US cities discuss biggest issues facing communities at Essence Festival

-The Essence Festival of Culture in New Orleans is wrapping up after four days of music, fashion, food and fun.
+NEW ORLEANS, Louisiana (KABC) -- The Essence Festival of Culture in New Orleans is wrapping up after four days of music, fashion, food, and fun.

 The event also gave way for the opportunity for mayors from the nation's largest cities to gather and discuss some of the biggest problems facing our communities right now.